nothans/code-assistant/README.md

   - Mathematical formula rendering with KaTeX
   - Code syntax highlighting with Prism.js
   - Bootstrap 5 for responsive layout
+  - Pyodide WebAssembly for client-side Python execution
+  - Automatic scientific package management

 ## Requirements

 - An OpenAI API Key is required to use this application
-- Modern web browser with JavaScript enabled
+- Modern web browser with JavaScript and WebAssembly support
+- Internet connection for initial package downloads (cached afterward)

 ## Usage